tudelft3d/website/jobs/phdenergy2020/index.md

 Deadline has passed, you can't apply anymore.
 </div> -->

-To apply, please submit:
+Your application should contain (these should be compiled into a single pdf file named: lastname_firstname_vacancynumber.pdf):

-- a detailed CV and a letter of application,
+  - a detailed CV including a list of peer-reviewed publicatons;
+  - a letter of application, stating your motivation for this position;
-- the name of two referees,
+  - name of three references, with contact information.
-- copies of BSc/MSc diplomas and grades obtained,
   - proof of English competencies (if applicable),
   - MSc thesis or any publications you have authored (a URL to a PDF is fine).

+Incomplete applications will not be considered.

-Please email your application material to Caro Coemans (<hr-bk@tudelft.nl>) and refer to vacancy number __BK2020-13__.
+Please email your application material to Jeannine Wellink (HR Advisor) (<hr-bk@tudelft.nl>) and refer to vacancy number __BK2020-02__.

 For more information about this position, please contact directly [Dr Giorgio Agugiaro](https://3d.bk.tudelft.nl/gagugiaro/) (<mailto:g.agugiaro@tudelft.nl>).